Versoix

+Toponymy

+The name of the commune is of uncertain origin.
+It could be composed of the Proto-Indo-European base *uer- ("water, river"), the infix -s-, and suffix -ogia.
+It is first attested from c.
+1026 to 1031, in the Medieval Latin form Uersoi.
+Its name in Genevan patois is Varchoè.
+The commune is nicknamed "the Crow's Nest".

 Geography

 Versoix has an area, As of 2009, of 10.51 km2.
 Of this area, 3.06 km2 or 29.1% is used for agricultural purposes, while 4 km2 or 38.1% is forested.
 Of the rest of the land, 3.4 km2 or 32.4% is settled (buildings or roads), 0.08 km2 or 0.8% is either rivers or lakes and 0.01 km2 or 0.1% is unproductive land.

 Of the built up area, housing and buildings made up 19.4% and transportation infrastructure made up 8.7%. while parks, green belts and sports fields made up 2.8%.
 Out of the forested land, 36.1% of the total land area is heavily forested and 2.0% is covered with orchards or small clusters of trees.
 Of the agricultural land, 23.1% is used for growing crops and 3.5% is pastures, while 2.5% is used for orchards or vine crops.
 Of the water in the municipality, 0.4% is in lakes and 0.4% is in rivers and streams.

-The municipality of Versoix consists of the sub-sections or villages of Richelien, Creuson, Sauverny, Petit-Saint-Loup, Ecogia, Versoix-la-Ville, Pont-Céard, Port-Choiseul, Versoix-Bourg, Versoix - lac, Crève-Cœur.
+The municipality of Versoix consists of the sub-sections or villages of Richelien, Creuson, Sauverny, Petit-Saint-Loup, Ecogia, Versoix-la-Ville, Pont-Céard, Port-Choiseul, Versoix-Bourg, Versoix-lac, Crève-Cœur.

 It is the last town of the Canton of Geneva on the road northeast towards Lausanne, before the Canton of Vaud starts.
 It is a train stop on the Swiss Federal Railways line running between Coppet and Geneva.
 On the Vaud side, the next village is called Mies.

 The distance from the centre of Geneva is about 10 km, and it takes around 15 minutes by train or car to get into downtown.